 Dead trees also attract insects and other unwanted pests (termites and rats).

 Are you still unsure how to tell if a tree is dying and interested in a second opinion?
-Our certified arborists will perform a complete tree assessment targeting anything that is either an immediate concern or something that should be addressed in the near future.
+Our certified arborists will perform a complete tree assessment targeting either an immediate problem or a future concern.
 We will target trees that are in decay and could be at risk of falling if the conditions are right.